Idevswork/idevs-foundation/GITFLOW.md

 # GitFlow Quick Reference

-This document provides quick commands for managing branches in the IdevsWork.Foundation repository using GitFlow methodology.
+This document provides quick commands for managing branches in the Idevs.Foundation repository using GitFlow methodology.

 ## Branch Structure